swiftlang/swift-evolution/proposals/0252-callable.md

 - Type names (e.g. `T` can be called like `T(...)`, which is desugared to `T.init(...)`).
 - Values with a `@dynamicCallable` type.

-However, callable syntax can also be useful for other values, primarily those that behave like functions.
+However, call-syntax can also be useful for other values, primarily those that behave like functions.
 This includes:
 - Values that represent functions: mathematical functions, function expressions, etc.
-- Values that have one main use and want to provide a simple callable interface: neural network layers, parsers, efficient bound closures, etc.
+- Values that have one main use and want to provide a simple call-syntax interface: neural network layers, parsers, efficient bound closures, etc.

 Here are some concrete sources of motivation.